n-predicate-builder/NPredicateBuilder.Base/README.md

 > If using LINQ-to-Entities, your final query must be SQL compatible.

-Then create a complex query by chaining them together.
+Then, create a complex query by chaining them together.

 ```csharp
 var peopleQuery = new PeopleQuery()